 However, one essential limitation to machining from billet stock is that the billet block or plate is compression molded with BMC chips.
-These chips will layer into the compression molding tool with a near quasi-isotropic fiber dominated lay-up in the plane of the plate, but through the thickness it will be resin dominated.
-Therefore, if the machined part requires a feature that needs strength in an out of plane direction, this cannot be achieved.
+These chips will layer into the compression molding tool with a near quasi-isotropic fiber-dominated lay-up in the plane of the plate, but through the thickness, it will be resin dominated.
+Therefore, if the machined part requires a feature that needs strength in an out of the plane direction, this cannot be achieved.

 Are Compression Molded Parts Viable?

-TenCate ‘Compression Molding Design Guide, Design Guidance for Long Chopper Fiber Compression Molding’ is a useful tool to begin to learn if compression molded parts are viable.
-The guide helpfully defines the process, lists material properties, gives recommendations on how to structurally design a part, shows the resulting tolerances, describes difficulties of molding part features and also comments on those that are straightforward, and details subtle differences when designing a part for compression molding.
+Toray ‘Compression Molding Design Guide, Design Guidance for Long Chopper Fiber Compression Molding’ is a useful tool to begin to learn if compression molded parts are viable.
+The guide helpfully defines the process, lists material properties, gives recommendations on how to structurally design apart, shows the resulting tolerances, describes difficulties of molding part features, and also comments on those that are straightforward, and details subtle differences when designing a part for compression molding.

-After using the TenCate guide, it is possible to contact a team member of TenCate Advanced Composites Expert Services team about the part and the requirements.
+After using the Toray guide, it is possible to contact a team member of the Toray Advanced Composites Expert Services team about the part and the requirements.
 A 3D model of the current part will be required so a list of recommended changes can be provided in order to make the part more compression mold friendly.

 BMC parts made from discontinuous fibers can take on fiber alignments, other than those that are quasi-isotropic, and are geometry dependent.
 When fiber is placed into the mold cavity, it generally layers like a continuous fiber composite lay-up.
 Fibers that are distant from the sides of the mold will usually take on an in-plane quasi-isotropic lay-up orientation.
 At the edges of the mold, fibers tend to orient themselves parallel to the edge, making the properties of these fibers more orthotropic.